 Good luck, buckle up!

 Democratizing machine learning continues, this time for .NET.
 Google Cloud is committed to supporting developers getting their .NET workloads up and running on the GCP.
-Learn how with the newest Qwiklabs Quest, Developing Data and Machine Learning Apps with C#.
-Use this link to enroll this weekend, and get 25 Qwiklabs credits free of charge, good towards labs in the new Quest.
+Enroll in the Developing Data and Machine Learning Apps with C# and you’ll get 35 Qwiklabs credits, good towards labs in the new Quest (free of charge, no CC required).

 Each lab demonstrates how to hook up your data to Google’s ML tools with just a few simple commands.
 You even get app templates you can re-use when you work on your own projects.